AndreasHadjisavvas99/Algorithms-and-Complexity/README.md

-Written and programming excercises for the algorithms course - NTUA This repository contains my solutions for the assignments of the algorithms course in NTUA for the winter semeseter 2022-2023.
+Written and programming excercises for the algorithms course - NTUA

+This repository contains my solutions for the assignments of the algorithms course in NTUA for the winter semeseter 2022-2023.
 The course material for the specific academic year included among others the following:

-Asymptotic estimation of computational complexity.
+-Asymptotic estimation of computational complexity.
 Asymptotic Notation
 Divide-and-Conquer Algorithms
 Closest pair of points.